What Is Inflammation & How to Reduce It In Your Body

 - Diverticulitis - Inflammation of the intestines, bowel or colon

-- Conjunctivitis - Inflammation of the conjunctiva (clear membrane that covers the eye)
+- Conjunctivitis - Inflammation of the conjunctiva (the eye membrane)

 - Dermatitis - Inflammation of the skin